svandu/BITO_Assignment_SurbhiVandana-be/README.md

 ## DataBase Setup

+- Make sure MongoDBCompass is running on your local machine.
 - Open the .env-sample file provided in the repository.
 - Copy the contents of .env-sample.
 - Paste the contents into your .env file.